Echo of Another Day (Part 1) [Moved]

 Harriet smiled.
 She had been sure of Kate's non-nonsense welcome, but she was happy to hear it anyway.
 "I know where the one in the breezeway is.
 Josephine, there are clean towels and washcloths in the cupboard."
 She directed her sister down the hall and headed for the other washroom, discreetly giving Kate time to introduce the children to their new uncle before overloading them with more strangers.

-"Cody, Nettie, this is your uncle, Jess.
+"Cody, Nettie, this is your uncle, Shade.
 You know how your Uncle Quentin is your mother's brother?"
 Kate waited until she got identical, simultaneous nods before continuing.
-"Well, Jess is your father's brother."
+"Well, Shade is your father's brother."

 Quentin grinned.
 "You heard her..."
 He slipped his hand from both children and unbuckled his Schofield and slid off his jacket to be able to shrug off the rig for his smaller Colt.
 Quentin checked the hammer loops and then turned around to see Cody standing behind him with both arms outstretched.
 He gently draped both belts over his arms, watching him grunt and show some effort with his determined expression as he held them.
 Quentin nodded and then scooped him up, walking over to the pegs and leaning so Cody could hang both from a pair of pegs at the end.
 He moved back to let Cody free his arms and then set him back down.
 "Good job, Trooper."

 Softening her voice, Kate stepped closer, easing the two children slightly out of earshot.
-She placed her hand on Jess's arm, "Ezra and I have been staying in the middle room upstairs, near the children.
+She placed her hand on Shade's arm, "Ezra and I have been staying in the middle room upstairs, near the children.
 I took the liberty of packing up everything in the master and putting them in the storage barn where they'll stay safe, cool, and dry.
-They aren't there anymore, Jess."
+They aren't there anymore, Shade."

 "Then it's settled," Kate said.
 "In anticipation of your arrival, Mary and I cleaned all of the rooms, changed the linens, and put clean towels in the bathing rooms.
 There's one attached to each bedroom now.
 When Chance had the house remodeled to put in the whole-house heating and plumbing, he cannibalized some of the extra bedrooms to make closets, water closets, and bathing rooms.
 It's all very posh and grand now with galvanized iron and copper pipes, even if the boiler breaks down more often than it works."
 She didn't mention that she'd also packed up her and Ezra's things and left them in the schoolroom, ready for them to move back into their comfortable home in the valley below the main house.